devcusn/social-media-backend/README.md

 - **TypeScript**: Ensures type safety and modern JavaScript features.
 - **NestJS**: Provides a robust framework for building scalable server-side applications.
 - **PostgreSQL**: Utilized as the primary database for storing application data.
-- **Redis**: Caching and session management for enhanced performance.

 ## Installation